An Explanation Of The Relationship Between Genes And Proteins

 Proteins, in turn, are responsible for carrying out the necessary metabolic functions within cells.
 In other words, genes act as a blueprint for the production of proteins, which are key components of our bodies and are essential for all metabolic processes.
 Without proteins, cells simply would not be able to function correctly.

-ALSO READ: Relationship Between Tensile Strength And Elongation
+ALSO READ: What Is The Relationship Between Reading And Writing

 By understanding the relationship between genes and proteins, we can gain insights into how our bodies work and how to maintain health and prevent disease.